Skip to content

 02

-Analysis before code
+Analysis before implementation

 03